Huntsville man accused of trying to kill Lowell police officer after crashing into his car

 Tye Elijah Sutton, 18, of Springdale was a passenger in the vehicle with Henington, according to the affidavit.
 He was arrested in connection with fleeing, possession of controlled substance and resisting arrest.

-Sutton said he's worked for a few months at a fast food restaurant and has family in the area.
-He has an active arrest warrant for theft by receiving out of the Washington County Sheriff's Office.
+Sutton said he has worked for a few months at a fast-food restaurant and has family in the area.
+He has an active arrest warrant for theft by receiving out of the Washington County sheriff's office.

 "I just turned 18 on June 4," Sutton told the judge.
 "Since June 4, I haven't been arrested for anything."